 Ocean City, Maryland has the most popular beach in the state!
 It has 10 miles of beach and a 3-mile boardwalk that has amazing hotels, shops, restaurants, and other attractions.
 Click here for more information.
 Enjoy activities like surfing, horseback riding, surf fishing, and more!
 During the summer, they have special family activities, which include: concerts, moves, and beach Olympics.
 Before you leave, don’t forget to take a ride on Trimpers’s Carousel, one of the boardwalk’s oldest attractions!
 Click here for more information.

 4. Sandy Point State Park

 This beach is located along the northwestern shore of the Chesapeake Bay in Annapolis.
 The park boasts a lengthy beach where you can appreciate the bay in all its glory!
-Many people come to enjoy the wildlife and bird watching.
-If you’re ready for an active day, you can go: kayaking, crabbing, fishing, hiking and more.
+Many people come to enjoy wildlife and bird watching.
+If you’re ready for an active day, you can go kayaking, crabbing, fishing, hiking, and more.
 Cook your favorite food on one of the grills and enjoy a picnic!
 Click here for more information.

 5. North Beach

 Located in North Beach in Calvert County, this Beach has been called “The Jewel of the Chesapeake Bay.”
 People love to go biking, kayaking, paddle boarding, crabbing, and a lot more.
 Even though it’s a public beach, you must purchase a pass at the town’s welcome center.
 North Beach has a great boardwalk with lots of shops and attractions—you can even bring your dog!
 The town hosts many of the events on the beach year-round including concerts, campfires, and even “Christmas on the Beach.”
 Click here for more information.